 Procedures for Late Examinations

 It is the policy of the law school that students present themselves for examinations at the scheduled time.
-The Assistant Dean for Registration and Records may permit a student with sufficient reason to take an examination at a later date.
+The Registrar may permit a student with sufficient reason to take an examination at a later date.

 The following include but are not limited to reasons that will be considered in granting relief:

 - Documented medical incapacity,

 - Death or documented serious medical emergency of a close family member,

 - Automobile accident, assault, robbery or similar traumatic experience at the time of the exam or period immediately preceding the exam,

 - Childbirth that interferes with exam or period immediately preceding the exam (applies to either parent),